trymorez/unity-2d-scrolling-shooter/README.md

 ![screenshot](Assets/Screenshot/screenshot-V1.8-02.png)

 ## Version History
+**V 2.0 - (2025-02-23)**
+- Fixed to use Collider2D instead of SpriteRenderer for the test to prevent the player from going off-screen
+- Modified to ensure smooth rotation of the player when turning left and right

 **V 1.9 - (2025-02-22)**
 - Replaced WhiteLayer from tilemap to simple sprite
 - Now the player can't go outsize the screen